Equality in the Community

 Central Scotland Regional Equality Council (CSREC) receives funding from the Scottish Government’s Equality Unit through its Promoting Equality and Cohesion Fund 2017-2020 to deliver the project Equality in the Community,which seeks to tackle hate crime, discrimination and also increase participation of people and communities affected by these so they are supported to participate in and engage with services and civic society in Central Scotland.

 Aims of the project

-The Equality in the Community project aims to reduce the negative effects of inequality, hate and marginalisation experienced by persons from the ethnic minority communities, LGBTI persons and disabled persons living and working in Central Scotland, covering the areas of Falkirk, Stirling and Clackmannanshire.
+The Equality in the Community project aims to reduce the negative effects of inequality, hate and marginalisation experienced by persons from the ethnic minority communities, LGBTI persons and disabled persons living, working and/or studying in Central Scotland, covering the areas of Falkirk, Stirling and Clackmannanshire.
 It will take an intersectional approach to these issues and will address the challenges faced by those with multiple protected characteristics, especially women and children.

 The project will engage with local community groups to discuss and address their experiences and concerns.
 It will strive to act as liaison between them and partner public and third sector agencies to ensure that practical solutions to these concerns are developed and delivered.